What is a Pap Smear Screening?

 - Normal results mean the pathologist didn’t see any abnormal cells or changes.
 In case of abnormal results, the doctor will most likely order a repeat test, HPV testing, or colposcopy and biopsy.

-Wish to get health screening done at home or need care support for a loved one with cancer?
+Need care support for a loved one with cancer?
 Homage can help.
-Call 6100 0055 to find out more.

 - Abnormal cervical cancer screening test results. (n.d.). value is what Coveo indexes and uses as the title in Search Results.–> ACOG. https://www.acog.org/womens-health/faqs/abnormal-cervical-cancer-screening-test-results